YouGotJaked/user-workload/README.md

 # user-workload
-This sell script is designed to test the impact of user workload on file system performance.
+This shell script is designed to test the impact of user workload on file system performance.

 ## Prerequisites